Let a Franklin Disability Benefits Attorney Take Action on Your Claim

 - Military documents, if applicable

-Depending on your situation, you might also need to show workers’ compensation agreements, settlements, lawsuit statements, and award letters.
+Depending on your situation, you might also need to show workers’ compensation agreements, settlements, lawsuit statements, and award letters when you file an initial claim.
 This information helps the SSA determine your eligibility for benefits.
 If you do not include all the needed information, you can delay your claim approval or receive a denial for lack of evidence.

-Social Security Disability Insurance and Supplemental Security Income have different requirements.
-However, to apply under a disability, you must have a condition the SSA considers a disability.
-The SSA considers you disabled if you have an impairment that prevents you from substantial gainful activity and:
+Social Security Disability Insurance and Supplemental Security Income have different eligibility requirements.
+However, to apply for disability benefits, you must have a condition the SSA considers a disability.
+The SSA considers you disabled if you have an impairment that prevents you from substantial gainful activity (SGA) and:

 - Is terminal